mathewsajan/Investenttracker/FRESH_SETUP_GUIDE.md

    ```

 2. **Test core functionality:**
-   - ✅ Sign up for a new account
+   - ✅ Sign up for a new account (should work without email confirmation)
+   - ✅ Sign in immediately after registration
    - ✅ Add investment accounts (RRSP, TFSA, etc.)
    - ✅ Record transactions
    - ✅ Add spouse/partner (this should now work!)
    - ✅ Switch between user views in the header
    - ✅ Update CRA contribution limits

-## Step 6: Verify Everything Works
+## Step 7: Verify Everything Works

 Check these features:
-- [ ] User registration and login
+- [ ] User registration and login (no email confirmation required)
 - [ ] Account creation and management
 - [ ] Transaction recording and history
 - [ ] Spouse/partner addition and management